2022–23 NBA season: Draft

 The 2022 NBA draft took place on June 23, 2022, at Barclays Center in Brooklyn, New York.
 Paolo Banchero was selected with the first overall pick by the Orlando Magic.

 Free agency

 With the previous season's NBA Finals ending in June for the first time since 2019 before the COVID-19 pandemic began, the period for free agency returned to its normal July 1 starting date, along with the July moratorium period before players could begin signing new contracts.

-In July 2022, the Philadelphia 76ers were charged with violating the league's moratorium in free agency discussions with P. J. Tucker and Danuel House and subsequently had two-second round picks rescinded by the league.
+In July 2022, the Philadelphia 76ers were charged with violating the league's moratorium in free agency discussions with P. J. Tucker and Danuel House Jr. and subsequently had two-second round picks rescinded by the league.